ap--/shiny-deseq2/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/ap--/shiny-deseq2/ShinyTest)

-I wanted to try see how difficult it is to make a shiny app.
+I wanted to see how difficult it is to make a shiny app.
 So here is a DESeq2 analysis running in R with a shiny frontend.
 <br>
 _Disclaimer: I am no expert at all doing differential gene expression analysis, I just needed something to build the app for._